elastic/ecs/rfcs/text/0025-container-metric-fields.md

 With these different field names, Kibana Docker containers metrics UI can only display data collected from Docker but no other sources.

-With the additional container metric fields proposed here, user should be able to see the same metric field collected from different sources and Kibana should be able to display all containers, not only from Docker, but also Cloudfoundry, AWS Fargate and etc.
+With the additional container metric fields proposed here, users should be able to see the same metric field collected from different sources and Kibana should be able to display all containers, not only from Docker, but also Cloudfoundry, AWS Fargate and etc.